ernestoarbitrio/pytest-runner/README.md

 ![cmd-palette](https://raw.githubusercontent.com/ernestoarbitrio/pytest-runner/main/images/custom-buttons.png)

+### Running Tests

 To **run a single test** you have 2 options:

- 1. Position your cursor on the line where the test `function` or a `class` is defined and run the desired command.
+ 1. Simply place your cursor anywhere inside the target test function or class.
+The extension automatically detects the context and executes the corresponding test without requiring precise cursor placement on the definition line.
  2. Select the test name or portion of it and run the desired command.

  > According to the command the test will be executed in the local environment `Run Test` or in the docker container `Run Test Docker`